CtrlK

 Completeness

 Neither 'what does this do' nor 'when should Claude use it' is answered.
-This is literally a template placeholder that was never filled in.
+This is a boilerplate placeholder that provides zero useful information for either question.

 1 / 3